-Okay, so maybe we weren’t really on our honeymoon… but it was okay for us to pretend, wasn’t it! 😍
+Okay, so maybe we were not really, really on our honeymoon… but it was okay for us to pretend, wasn’t it! 😍

-Now we understand exactly why so many couples are attracted to Bled; to get married, honeymoon there or simply enjoy some romantic moments.
-Bled is only about a 90 minute drive north of Ljubljana.
-The lake is renowned for its curative thermal waters and mild temperature throughout the year.
+Now we understand exactly why so many couples are attracted to Bled; to either get married, there a honeymoon destination, or simply to enjoy some romantic moments.
+Bled is only about a 90-minute drive north of Ljubljana.
+The lake is renowned for its curative thermal waters and mild temperatures throughout the year.

 After spending a couple of days in Bled, we would also have to say that just being there has a healing effect.
 The beauty of the crystal clear turquoise water against the snow top Julian Alps is absolutely mesmerizing.

-The lake water is beyond tempting to jump in with its clear turquoise tiny ripples of waves.
+The water of the lake is beyond tempting to jump in with its clear turquoise tiny ripples of waves.

 A couple of years ago I had seen a photo in a magazine of Lake Bled.
 When planning for this trip that photo convinced me that we would have to make Slovenia a part of this journey.

-From up there we were rewarded by amazing views of the lake and the the small Bled Island in the middle of it.
+From up there, we were rewarded by amazing views of the lake and the small Bled Island in the middle of it.
 The island is just sitting there in this beautiful setting and has a pilgrimage church resting on its highest peak.

 The church also has a stairway with 99 stone steps leading up to it.
 Weddings are regularly held here.
 It must be absolutely amazing.
 Traditionally, it is considered good luck for the groom to carry his bride up the 99 steps on the day of their wedding.
 Then the couple gets to ring the bell and make a wish inside the church (back to this later).